v-p-b/peCloakCapstone/README.md

 peCloak - Capstone
 ==================

-This is a simple fork of [SecuritySwift's peCloak](http://www.securitysift.com/pecloak-py-an-experiment-in-av-evasion/) that uses [Capstone](http://www.capstone-engine.org).
+This is a simple fork of [SecuritySift's peCloak](http://www.securitysift.com/pecloak-py-an-experiment-in-av-evasion/) that uses [Capstone](http://www.capstone-engine.org).
 The intention is to provide a fork based on a well-maintained, up-to-date disassembly library and to make the script multi-platform.

 Here's what I did so far:
   * Replaced pydasm with Capstone